anconaesselmann/SwiftUIRouter/README.md

     }.use(router: router)

 Routing within each of the app components is typesafe.
-The internal `Router` uses the route specified in each package.
-Each package allows navigatin to outside routes with `AppRouter`.
-We specify a URL to facilitate external routing.
+The internal `Router` uses the route specified in each package:

+    @EnvironmentObject
+    var router: Router<OnboardingRoute>

+    var body: some View {
+        Button("Log out") {
+            router.present(.createPassword)
+        }
+    }

+Routes not defined in a package can be reached via a type-erased `AppRouter` which uses `URL`s instead of typed `RouteType`s:

     extension URL {
         static let loggedIn = URL(string: "app://loggedIn")
         static let loggedOut = URL(string: "app://loggedOut")
     }

+    @EnvironmentObject
-	let router: AppRouter
+    var router: AppRouter

+    var body: some View {
         Button("Log out") {
             router.present(.loggedOut)
+        }
     }

 Here we trade type-safety for decoupling.